tobias-urdin/openstack-monitoring/README.md

 ## Status
 [![Build Status](https://travis-ci.org/crystone/openstack-monitoring.svg?branch=master)](https://travis-ci.org/crystone/openstack-monitoring)

+## Example usage

+Supports both keystone v2.0 and v3 auth, it's selected based on the --auth_url parameter.

+`python check_keystone_api.py --auth_url http://10.0.0.10:5000/v2.0 --username myuser --password mypass --project myproject --region myregion`

+`python check_keystone_api.py --auth_url http://10.0.0.10:5000/v3 --username myuser --password mypass --domain default --project myproject --region myregion`

+Domain defaults to `default` and region defaults to `regionOne` all other is mandatory.
+For keystone v3 the `--project` parameter is required but not used because it does not create a scoped token.

+The same principle applies for all other checks.

 ## Requirements
 See requirements.txt for pip requirements, use 'pip install -r requirements.txt' to install requirements using pip.